-Play Specialists: The team are around to help you cope with any tests or procedures.
+Play specialists: The team are around to help you cope with any tests or procedures.
 They will also find activities to keep you entertained.
 Please ask them for help if you're feeling bored or worried about a medical test or procedure.
-Mental Health Nurse: Hannah is a specialist nurse who is there to speak to you about your mental wellbeing and make sure you get the help and support you need.

-Music and Art:
+Music and art:

-Therapist are available to support you through music and art.
+Therapists are available to support you through music and art.
 Please ask your nurse for more information and how to sign up.

-Emma - Music Therapist available very Tuesday.
-Alice - Art Therapist available Mondays, Wednesdays and Thursdays.
+- Music therapist available every Tuesday. - Art Therapist available Mondays, Wednesdays and Thursdays.